stdeepak22/graphql-on-mongo/readme.md

 Now when we have mongodb up and running, we'll import some dummy data to this `restaurants_reviews` db.
 There are mainly 3 entities - `User`, `Review` by user for a restaurant, and `Restaurant` itself.
 Dummy json data has linked among these entities, and json files are available at `db_mongo\seed_init\dummy-data\`

-* `30_Users.json` - this contains 30 users, with some basic properties.
+* `30_Users.json` - this contains 30 users, with some basic user's properties eg. `name`, `email`, `phone` etc.
-* `100_Restaurants.json` - this contains 100 restaurants, with some basic properties, and `id` of reviews for each restaurants if any.
+* `100_Restaurants.json` - this contains 100 restaurants, with some properties, and `id` of reviews for each restaurants if any.
 * `294_Reviews.json` - this contains 294 reviews by some users from above 30 users list, for above 100 restaurants.

-Now lets import this dummy data to 3 collections by running script -
+Now lets import this dummy data to 3 collections by running below script -
 > `npm run import`

-which will eventually execute the logic written inside `db_mongo\seed_init\importData.js` file.
+which will eventually execute the logic written in `db_mongo\seed_init\importData.js` file.
 If everything went well, we will see something like below -

 ![importedSuccessfully](db_mongo/seed_init/readme_assets/import-done.jpg)